-Students interested in veterinary medicine should take a core of science courses that are required for admission.
-Each Veterinary Medicine school will have its own set of pre-admission courses but a general course of study would include:
+The pre-vet program requires a core of science courses that are required for admission.
+Colleges with pre-vet programs will often have their own set of pre-admission courses but a general course of study at Carroll College looks like:

 - Calculus (pre-req for physics)

-- English composition, communications and other courses outside
+- English composition, communications, and other courses outside of the sciences

 - Additional Biology courses may be required or recommended

-Students should check individual websites for specific information on admission requirements.
+If you’re interested in learning more, check the individual veterinary school websites for specific information on admission requirements.